dfinity/sol-rpc-canister/examples/basic_solana/README.md

 1. SOL, the native currency on Solana;
 2. any other token (known as [SPL tokens](https://solana.com/docs/tokens)).

-:movie_camera: Check out also this [demo](https://youtu.be/CpxQqp6CxoY?feature=shared)that runs through most parts of this example.
+:movie_camera: Check out also this [demo](https://youtu.be/CpxQqp6CxoY?feature=shared) that runs through most parts of this example.

 ## Architecture